willowjl/Credit_Risk_Analysis/README.md

       [this model unfortunately had some error]

    ## Summary
-   ### the majority of the model had a decent accuracy score with the exception for undersampling and oversampling.
+   ### The majority of the models had a decent accuracy score with the exception for undersampling and oversampling.
 Balanced Random Forest had the highest accuracy and a high precision rate.
 As a data analysis, the lending company should the latter for their credit risk analysis.